What Is The Good Samaritan Law In Texas?

 A person passing by see a man collapse in the very hot Texas sun.
 The passerby immediately rushes over and offers this man assistance.
 First, CPR is required to get the man back to breathing properly and then includes giving the person a bottle of water, taking a wet cloth out of a water cooler full of ice, and then helping the person get to a street with shade.
 The man says thank you to the passerby and then continues on his way.
 However, later the man sues the person claiming that his chest was compressed by the CPR which damaged him.
 Under the Good Samaritan Act in Texas, the passerby cannot be sued for the assistance he has provided.

-After a car crash is witnessed, one of the drivers pays a tow truck service to transport his car from the scene of the accident to an auto body shop.
+After a car accident is witnessed, one of the drivers pays a tow truck service to transport his car from the scene of the accident to an auto body shop.
 However, the tow truck company and driver are sued later due to the fact that the car was further damaged while it was being transported.
 Under the Good Samaritan Act in Texas, this type of relationship is excluded, which means the lawsuit can move forward.

 Exceptions to the Good Samaritan Law in Texas